peruibeloko/peruibeloko/README.md

   - Polyrhythm app
     - Grid view of the pen & paper method for writing out polyrhythms
     - Sound preview
-  - Reese calculator
-    - Figure out detune values for different reese speeds
-    - E.g. A dotted eigth note reese in F2 at 174BPM has two saws detuned by 46 cents
   - Simple visual audio router
     - Captures audio from all running applications
     - Creates a new virtual microphone